Coverdell Stroke Program: Part of the Wisconsin Chronic Disease Prevention Program

 Community Stroke Education

-Learn to recognize the signs of stroke with the help of BE FAST Bella.
+Find out how to recognize risk factors for stroke with Risk Factor Rick and the signs of a stroke with the help of BE FAST Bella.